Marc Birkigt: Education and early working years

 Marc entered the Geneva Mechanical School at the age of 17 from where he graduated as an engineer at the age of 20 and then worked in a company manufacturing machines and tools for watchmaking.
 During his military service in Switzerland, he served as gunsmith.

 Aged 21, he joined Carlos Vellino (engineering school friend) in 1899 in Barcelona (industrial capital of Catalonia) and worked unsuccessfully on a prototype electric omnibus for Barcelona for the company “La Cuadra”.
-He then designed and manufactured two models of gasoline powered carts: a 4.5 hp single-cylinder and the 7.5-horsepower twin-cylinder Cuadra Centauroune, which in 1901 traveled 1,000 km without incident.
+He then designed and manufactured two models of gasoline powered carts: a 4.5 hp single-cylinder and the 7.5-horsepower twin-cylinder La Cuadra Centauro, which in 1901 traveled 1,000 km without incident.
 He filed his first mechanical patents but the company went bankrupt.

 Hispano-Suiza

 Early years in Spain and international development

-Marc Birkigt founded with the financier Juan Castro de La Cuadra in November 1902 the Juan Castro s.en.c Fabrica Hispano-Suiza de Automóviles in Barcelona.
+Marc Birkigt founded with the financier José Castro de La Cuadra in November 1902 the José Castro s.en.c Fábrica Hispano-Suiza de Automóviles in Barcelona.
 They manufactured automobiles with internal combustion engines, the 10 hp, 1,873 cc twin-cylinder and the 14 hp, 2,535 cc 4-cylinder chassis.
 At the beginning of 1904, production was again suspended for lack of money.
 The Spanish businessmen Damian Mateù and Francisco Seix then finance on June 14, 1904, the new company Hispano-Suiza Fabrica de Automóviles SA in Barcelona.

 King Alfonso XIII of Spain ordered a 20/24 hp Hispano-Suiza chassis and assured the company of his full support.
 He awarded Birkigt the title of Knight of Isabella the Catholic in 1908.

 A new factory was built in Sagrera and sales offices were created in Geneva and Paris, then in the rest of Europe.

 A sales license was granted to the Swiss company SAG (Société d'automobiles à Genève) of Lucien Pictet and Paul Piccard.
 The latter marketed the Hispano-Suiza models under this name until 1908.

 Marc Birkigt presented two new chassis at the 1907 show: a 4-cylinder 40/45 hp and an imposing 6-cylinder 60/75 hp with 11 litres of displacement decorated with the brand's emblem: two wings (symbol of speed), in the center a white cross (Swiss symbol) on the Spanish colors.

 In January 1911, Marc Birkigt moved to Paris with a new factory in Levallois and then in Bois-Colombes in 1914 with agencies all over the world.
 King Alfonso XIII was then one of the main shareholders of the brand.